TedyonGit/AC-UPT-ControluDeCalitate-WriteUps/prison/readme.md

 - In this challenge we need to find a specific chunk and a minecraft server.
 - In that case we extract unique features that can help us in finding it.

-- First, we see some custom rank names, let's strat with that.
+- First, we see some custom rank names, let's start with that.
 Open up google and search for:

 ```
 what minecraft server has server ranks "srwarden", "srguard"